SUNY Schenectady students are eligible to apply for the Excelsior Scholarship.

 - The Excelsior Scholarship is a “last dollar” award.
 This means that students must first apply for FAFSA and TAP.
 The Excelsior Scholarship will then cover the remaining balance of tuition after Pell, TAP and other grants, scholarships or other gift-aid for eligible students.
 For complete instructions on how to apply for FAFSA and TAP please click here: Apply for Aid

 - Students will need to apply for the Excelsior Scholarship.
-The Excelsior Scholarship application is currently open for Spring 2021.
-Visit the Excelsior Scholarship website to complete the application.
-The deadline to apply is Thursday, February 11, 2021.
+The Excelsior Scholarship application is currently close.
+Visit the Excelsior Scholarship website to learn more about the dates the application will open for fall.

 - Excelsior Scholarship eligibility requirements: